Purchase the Day Trips and Hidden Places Around Rochester books

 Panama

-Panama Rocks Scenic Park contains the world’s most extensive formations of glacier-cut, ocean-quartz conglomerates, forming a ridge half a mile long.
-The history of the rock formations dates back about 400 to 350 million years ago (Ma) during the Devonian period.
+Panama Rocks Scenic Park contains the world’s most extensive formations of glacier-cut, ocean-quartz conglomerates, which form a half-mile-long ridge.
+The rock formations date back about 400 to 350 million years (Ma) to the Devonian period.

 To provide perspective on the age of these formations, it is believed that the first animals classified in the genus Homo appeared only 2 million years ago.
 Modern humans (Homo sapiens) are believed to have originated about 200,000 years ago.